Allocating Common-Value Goods: Optimal mechanism

 This example also illustrates that obtaining a precise characterization of the set of feasible indirect utility functions is difficult.
 In particular, a feasible utility function can attain slope $2$ only along the line $2s_{i}-1$, which corresponds to the indirect utility under the mechanism that always allocates the good.
 This observation further shows that the set of admissible slopes at any point $s_{i}$ is constrained by the height of the function itself.

 A key step in the argument is to rule out a class of indirect utility functions by appealing to optimality.
-Suppose a feasible utility intersects the line $2s_{i}-1$ at some interior point, as depicted in Figure \ref{fig:2s-1_a}.
-We then argue that the designer should replace $U_{i}$ with its pointwise maximum with $2s_{i}-1$, as in Figure \ref{fig:2s-1_b}.
+Suppose that a feasible utility function intersects the line $2s_{i}-1$ at some interior point, as depicted in Figure \ref{fig:2s-1_a}.
+We then argue that the designer should replace $U_{i}$ with its pointwise maximum and $2s_{i}-1$, as in Figure \ref{fig:2s-1_b}.
 The resulting indirect utility can be implemented by augmenting the original menu mechanism with an option that allocates the good with probability one.
-The agent then selects whichever option yields a higher interim payoff, producing the upper envelope.
-Since this modification enlarges the set of states in which the good is allocated, it is preferable for the designer.
+The agent then chooses whichever option yields the higher interim payoff, thereby generating the upper envelope.
+Since this modification increases the probability that the good is allocated, it is preferred by the designer.

 We can then conclude that the optimal mechanism must induce an indirect utility function that lies in the triangular region depicted in Figure \ref{fig:optimal indirect}.
 Note, again, that this triangular region does not characterize the set of feasible indirect utility functions.
-For example, $U_{i}(s_{i})=0$ for all $s_{i}$ is clearly implementable by the mechanism $x_{i}(s_{i},s_{-i})=0$ of never allocating the good, but it is ruled out by optimality.
+For example, $U_{i}(s_{i})=0$ for all $s_{i}$ is clearly implementable by the mechanism $x_{i}(s_{i},s_{-i})=0$, which never allocates the good, but it is ruled out by optimality.

 The final step is to show that every convex function lying within the triangular region is implementable.
-For each pair of parameters $\kappa\in[0,1]$ and $\tau\geq 0$, the (single) threshold mechanism $\kappa\cdot \mI\{\lr{s_{-i}}\geq \tau\}$ is independent of the report $s_{i}$ and therefore generates a linear indirect utility, with slope and intercept jointly determined by $(\kappa,\tau)$; see Figure \ref{fig:slope intemediate} for an illustration.
-We show that, for any such line, the intermediate value theorem can be used to find a parameter pair $(\kappa, \tau)$ that implements it whenever it intersects the triangle.
-Since any convex function within the triangle can be expressed as the upper envelope of these linear functions, it is implementable via an appropriate monotone threshold mechanism.
+For each pair of parameters $\kappa\in[0,1]$ and $\tau\geq 0$, a mechanism $\kappa\cdot \mI\{\lr{s_{-i}}\geq \tau\}$ is independent of the report $s_{i}$ and therefore generates a linear indirect utility, with slope and intercept jointly determined by $(\kappa,\tau)$; see Figure \ref{fig:slope intemediate} for an illustration.
+We show that, for any line segment with slope in $[0,2]$, the intermediate value theorem can be used to find a parameter pair $(\kappa,\tau)$ that implements it if and only if the segment intersects the triangular region.
+Since any convex function within the triangle can be expressed as the upper envelope of such linear functions, it is implementable via an appropriate monotone threshold mechanism.